Designations Congruent with Things: Chapter 17

 “Ms. Mori’s sympathies were not so secret,” Hermann replies, “and I believe her motivation for her hair dyeing should not be reduced to a show of solidarity with you.”

 “I did not like your green hair.
-I also did not approve of you being an unintended target of displaced frustration regarding funding decisions to the Jaeger program, which is, in part, why I spent the last five years trying to get you to behave in a somewhat respectful manner.”
+I also did not approve of you being an unintended target of displaced frustration regarding funding decisions to the Jaeger program, which is, in part, why I spent the last five years trying to get you to behave in a somewhat respectful manner?”

 “Don’t hold your breath,” Hermann replies dryly.

 “Do not even think of sending such a letter.
-If you do, please refer to me as Dr. Gottlieb.
-Ms. Mori and I are not on a first name basis.”
+If you do, please refer to me as ‘Dr. Gottlieb.’
+Ms. Mori and I are not on a first-name basis.”

 “Only because you’ve called her ‘Ms. Mori’ for forever.
-You could literally start calling her Mako at any time,” Newt says, managing to transfer another wasabi pea from bowl to mouth, like a boss.
-While eating his hard-won wasabi pea, he tries to decide what Hermann is likely thinking about right now.
-He’s getting nothing though, probably because his brain is struggling.
-It’s been struggling for about twenty-four hours.
-“I hate bookcases without sides,” Newt confesses.
-“They freak me out a little bit.”
+You could literally start calling her Mako at any time.”
+Newt transfers another wasabi pea from bowl to mouth, like a boss.
+While crunching down on his hard-won pea, he tries to decide what Hermann is likely thinking about right now.

-Hermann shoots him a totally neutral look, which is Newt’s least favorite kind of Hermann look to be on the receiving end of because he’s never been able to figure out what it means.
-He’s pretty sure it conceals really high-level mental analysis, because the other place it shows up tends to be briefings and science talks.
+Hermann shoots him a neutral look, which is Newt’s least favorite kind of Hermann look to be on the receiving end of because he’s never been able to figure out what it means.
+He’s pretty sure it conceals high-level mental analysis, because the other place it shows up tends to be briefings and science talks.
 He’s not sure he likes it being directed his way.

 He’s managing you, his brain says.
 He’s assessing you.
 He’s been doing it this entire time.